Based on Budget and other fiscal announcements to 17 November 2022

-For more information on tax rates, please click on the links below or download the tax facts PDF.
+For more information on tax rates and other tax facts, please click on the links below or download the tax facts PDF.

 - Income tax rates